plentymarkets/terra-components-doc/src/app/view/guide/readme-de.md

 * now you need to create three files
   * the `html` , `scss` , `ts` file.
   * optional you can create a `markdown` file to show text at the overview.
-  * the correct convention to name a file is '`selector`.component.example.extention'
+  * the correct convention to name a file is '`selector`.component.example.extension'
   * `example`: 'terra-button.component.example.ts'